-Want to know where to stay for University of Virginia graduation?
-We were able to stay in the residence halls for two nights.
+Looking for a unique place to stay for University of Virginia graduation?
+We were able to stay in a UVA residence hall for two nights.
 A fun and relatively inexpensive alternative.

 Fun Things to Do in Charlottesville Scenic Drives and Views

 Gorgeous farmland surrounds Charlottesville and road trips in the area are a treat.
 When visiting Charlottesville, I usually drive in on US 29 from the north.
 Try the Airport Road alternate route for a different perspective.
 On two recent road trips to Charlottesville, I drove US 15 through Orange and Gordonsville and 231 into Charlottesville.